University of Toronto Global Educator Award

 - Re-submissions: Nominations may be resubmitted once for a total of two consecutive years.
 Each re-submission must be accompanied by a new nomination letter.

-Contact the Centre for Teaching Support & Innovation for general advice and support with nomination packages including the provision of a summary template for quantitative course evaluation data, guidelines for presenting student comments, review of statements of teaching philosophy, etc.
+Contact the Centre for Teaching Support & Innovation for general advice and support with nomination packages including the provision of a summary template for quantitative course evaluation data, guidelines for presenting student comments, etc.

 Please direct questions related to the award to Michelle Beaton, Director, International Relations, Office of the Vice-President International at email@example.com.